-The Program Operator is the organization (e.g., hospital, college of pharmacy, corporation, Ministry of Health, outpatient clinic, or other business entity) that applies for accreditation, and is administratively responsible for compliance with The Standard.
+The Program Operator is the organization (e.g., hospital, college of pharmacy, corporation, federally qualified healthcare center (FQHC), outpatient clinic, or other business entity) that applies for accreditation, and is administratively responsible for compliance with The Standard.
 The Program Operator is also responsible for submitting the accreditation application and ensuring periodic evaluations of the program are conducted.

-A. If several organizations share responsibility for the financial and management aspects of the residency (e.g., hospital, college of pharmacy, Ministry of Health, corporation, outpatient clinic, or other business entity), the organizations must mutually designate one organization as the Program Operator.
-The relationship between the Program Operator and other organizations who share responsibility or financial or management aspects of the residency must be agreed to in writing (e.g., memorandum of understanding), signed by all parties, and comply with accreditation standards
+- A. If several organizations share responsibility for the financial and management aspects of the residency (e.g., hospital, college of pharmacy, corporation, federally qualified healthcare center (FQHC), outpatient clinic, or other business entity), the organizations must mutually designate one organization as the Program Operator.
+The relationship between the Program Operator and other organizations who share responsibility or financial or management aspects of the residency must be agreed to in writing (e.g., memorandum of understanding), signed by all parties, and comply with Standards 2.16.a.1-2.16.a.7. - B. If the Program Operator will be seeking Centers for Medicare and Medicaid Services (CMS) pass through funding for a PGY1 program, the Program Operator must maintain full administrative and financial control of the residency program, inclusive of training curriculum.